A year or so before leaving the US, I was wandering around Best Buy looking at MacBooks contemplating updating my MacBook Air to a MacBook Pro.

 When I opened my first email account with Hotmail way back in 1996 just getting an email was exciting.

-Unless it’s because you’re waiting for something very specific I highly doubt you’re thrilled at the thought of opening your inbox in a morning these days.
+Unless it’s because you’re waiting for something very specific I highly doubt you’re thrilled at the thought of opening your inbox in the morning these days.

 People have become protective of their main email addresses because they are sick to death of spam.